mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

         return el.innerHTML;
     }

 And it's not just parsing HTML that people do this way.
-Obverse how to use the DOM for link parsing:
+Observe how to use the DOM for link parsing:

 .. sourcecode:: javascript